simonhw/campsite-bookings/README.md

 ![Password reset page](static/images/readme/password-reset.png)

 ### The Sign Out Page
 When users click the sign out button in the nav bar they are directed to the `signout.html` page.
 Users must confirm the action by clicking the red "Sign Out" button after which they are redirected to the homepage.
 This is different from the previous two pages due to the fact that the user could be signing out from a page that required specific authenitcated access.
 Instead of showing the user a 403 error page, it was deemed a much better user experience to simply be returned to the homepage.
+A "Cancel" button allows the user to navigate back to the previous page without having to use their browser.

 ![Sign out page](static/images/readme/signout.png)